MCMC setup and step

 Notes

-The move is not proposed if a leaf is already at maximum depth, or if a leaf has less than twice the requested minimum number of datapoints per leaf.
-This is marked by returning num_growable set to 0.
+The move is not proposed if each leaf is already at maximum depth, or has less datapoints than the requested threshold min_points_per_decision_node, or it does not have any available decision rules given its ancestors.
+This is marked by setting allowed to False and num_growable to 0.

 bartz.mcmcstep.choose_leaf(key, split_tree, affluence_tree, p_propose_grow)[source]